-- acquires knowledge of faith, traditions, and authentic teachings - participates in liturgical, sacramental, and prayer experiences - develops strategies for moral and ethical decision-making - practices the Golden Rule an active learner who...
+- acquires knowledge of faith, traditions, and authentic teachings - participates in liturgical, sacramental, and prayer experiences an active learner who...

+- develops strategies for moral and ethical decision-making - practices the Golden Rule a servant learner who...

 - acquires a solid academic foundation

 - develops a strong work ethic

 - utilizes technology to enhance learning

 - practices academic risk-taking

 - communicates clearly, confidently, and skillfully